Falcon Leadership Institute (FLI)

 ASSESSMENT & COMPLETION OF FLI

 After the completion of the five workshops, students will participate in the Student Leadership Practices Inventory (SLPI) assessment and an exit interview that utilizes a rubric to assess FLI outcomes.
-Students who complete all five workshops, the assessment, and the exit interview will be invited to attend the ASCC Awards Ceremony to celebrate their achievement.
+Students who attend all five workshops, complete the homework assignments, the assessment, and the exit interview will be invited to attend the ASCC Awards Ceremony to celebrate their achievement.
 At the Awards Ceremony, students will be recognized and presented with a Certificate of Completion of the Falcon Leadership Institute.

 The FLI will have five core workshops covering each of the five exemplary practices of leadership: